 The procedure: What to expect

-Root canals can not be done in one visit, so you should expect to be in the dentist chair at least two or three times.
+A root canal procedure cannot be done in one visit, so you should expect to be in the dentist chair at least two or three times.
 These appointments are spread out over a week or two and the time each one will take depends on the complexity of your case.
 Molars take longer as they have 3 or 4 root canals while front teeth only have 1 or 2.